 Day 10 and 11: Okavango.( Khwai )

 The Okavango Delta, with its myriad of islands and waterways, is a wildlife paradise and no visit to Botswana would be complete without it.
 During these 2 days we will traverse some of the delta’s channels using traditional dugout canoes and conduct some game drives in this beautiful area.
 Here we have a chance to interact with some of the Bayei people who have been living in this area for centuries.
 B,L,D.

 Day 12: Savuti.( Chobe )

 This morning we will follow the course of the the Kwhai River into Chobe National Park.
 The Savuti channel has been flowing again for the first time in many years (recently dry again) and we will explore the river and surrounding marsh in search of the large elephant bulls which roam this area as well as a variety of plains game.
-B,L,D.
+This area is very seasonal as to what animals you find.
+We have always been fortunate with lion, wild dog ,hyena etc. B,L,D.

 Day 13 and 14: Chobe River.

 Leaving Savuti early today, we will arrive in the late morning in our campsite along the Chobe River.
 With its ancient baobab trees and beautiful scenery the river drive is the jewel in the crown of the park and we will spend the afternoon game viewing after relaxing in the heat of the day.
+The sunsets over the river are absolutely mind blowing.
 B,L,D.

 Day 15: Victoria Falls.